Justia Rating

 Filing an Insurance Claim

 Before filing a lawsuit, injured cyclists typically submit a claim to the at-fault driver’s insurer.
-A Chicago right turn bike accident lawyer can help ensure all required documentation is properly submitted and reviewed.
+A Chicago left hook bicycle accident lawyer can help ensure all required documentation is properly submitted and reviewed.

 Insurance companies assign a claim adjuster to evaluate damages, but initial evaluations may undervalue injuries or losses, making legal review important.